After weeks of using ChatGPT vs Gemini vs Claude for work, writing, and coding, I started to see clear differences.

 So while Claude vs ChatGPT vs Gemini may sound similar on paper, their core designs are not the same.
 ChatGPT aims to be versatile, Gemini is built for real-time and multi-input use, and Claude focuses on thoughtful, safe language output.

-If you're looking for something lightweight that runs completely offline, you can also try Nut Studio — it supports 50+ local models and works without internet, so you get full privacy and control on your own device.
+If you're looking for something lightweight that integrated both cloud AIs and offline AIs, you can also try Nut Studio — it supports powerful integreated AI tools, thinking, analyzing, generating charts and reports, and improtantly, give options with 50+ local models and works without internet, so you get full privacy and control on your own device.

 Which One Feels Smarter in Real Conversations?